Mozart201221/ThirdPersonShooter/README.md

 14. Fixing bugs (Shooting, acceleration, crouching, aiming in jump; the animation of taking the rifle right away without completing it; error of an NPC that does not have NavMesh)
 15. Adding a laser to a weapon while aiming.
 16. Adding patrol and attack system for NPC (The logic is built in the class "AIСontroller" without BehaviorTree) //  **Add a diagram for the future!!**
+17. Adding an alert for NPC (Widget component)